Baker Hughes Company (BKR) Reveals an Earnings Mystery

-Baker Hughes Company (NYSE:BKR) went down by -0.54% from its latest closing price compared to the recent 1-year high of $26.57.
-The company’s stock price has collected -1.75% of loss in the last five trading sessions.
-Press Release reported 19 hours ago that Air Products and Baker Hughes to Collaborate on Global Hydrogen Projects
+Baker Hughes Company (NYSE:BKR) went up by 0.85% from its latest closing price compared to the recent 1-year high of $26.57.
+The company’s stock price has collected -3.85% of loss in the last five trading sessions.
+Press Release reported on 06/11/21 that Michael Baker International Names Les Hopper, P.E., Regional Practice Lead – Transportation

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.